-- Ensure the child reporting being bullied is listened to, believed and reassured. - Ensure that all children know that bullying is unacceptable behaviour. - All forms of bullying are taken seriously and proactive measures are taken to prevent it from taking place. - •All adults to deal with situations quickly. - All adults to follow up what they have said e.g. keeping an eye, follow up discussion e.t.c. - Teachers are responsible for recording of all incidents of bullying that happen in class, and that they are aware of in school.
-If a child is being bullied or is bullying others, the class teacher will inform the child's parents and the Head Teacher. - There is an anti- bullying proforma in which staff record all incidents of bullying that occur both in and out of class.
+• Ensures that all children know that bullying is unacceptable behaviour.

+• All forms of bullying are taken seriously and proactive measures are taken to prevent it from taking place.

+• All adults to deal with situations quickly.

+• All adults to follow up what they have said e.g. keeping an eye, follow up discussion e.t.c.

+• Teachers are responsible for recording of all incidents of bullying that happen in class, and that they are aware of in school.
+If a child is being bullied or is bullying others, the class teacher will inform the child's parents and the Head Teacher.

+• Staff record all incidents of bullying that occur both in and out of class.
 The school also record incidents that occur near the school, or on the children's way between school and home, that we are aware of.
 All adults who witness an act of bullying should record it on the 'bullying record' proforma.
-This will be kept in the Head Teacher's office. - All members of staff attending training, which equips them to identify bullying and to follow school policy and procedures with regard to behaviour management.
+This will be kept in the Head Teacher's office.